Best Treadmills for Your Home Gym Check Them Out

 Functional Training and Physical Therapy

-Most exercises are a form of functional training––deadlifts teach you how to properly lift heavy objects and squats train the muscles you use to sit up and down every day.
-In the same way, kettlebells have real world applications because of their shape and the fact that their center of gravity is further from your hand than a dumbbell.
+Most exercises are a form of functional fitness.
+Deadlifts, for example teach you how to lift heavy objects properly, while squats train the muscles you use to sit up and down every day.
+Kettlebells have real-world applications, as well, because of their shape and the fact that their center of gravity is further from your hand than a dumbbell.

-Dr. Ben Fung, a physical therapist who wrote his thesis on the benefits of kettlebells, noted how objects like suitcases, bags, buckets, and more have the same offset center of gravity, and that kettlebell training could teach proper lifting mechanics for those objects and more.
+Dr. Ben Fung, a physical therapist who wrote his thesis on the benefits of kettlebells3, noted how objects like suitcases, bags, buckets, and more have a similar offset center of gravity, and that kettlebell training could teach proper lifting mechanics for activities more prominent in real-world settings.

-Furthermore, he says in an online article, kettlebell swings address lower-body extension, core stabilization, scapula retraction, and shoulder flexing at the––all movements we use throughout our day and in the gym.
+Furthermore, he says that kettlebell swings address lower-body extension, core stabilization, scapula retraction, and shoulder flexing at the same time—all movements we use throughout our day and in the gym.

-When it comes to the lower-body, the kettlebell swing hits all the muscles in the posterior chain: your glutes, hamstrings, calves, and erector spinae (the muscles that run vertically to your spine).
-A strong posterior chain leads to better posture, athletic performance, and increases your explosiveness during dynamic movements.
+When it comes to the lower body, the kettlebell swing hits all the muscles in the posterior chain: Your glutes, hamstrings, calves, and erector spinae (the muscles that run vertically to your spine).
+A strong posterior chain can lead to better posture, improved athletic performance, and boosted explosiveness during dynamic movements.

-Obviously, one of the biggest differences between dumbbells and kettlebells is the shape.
-That has wider implications when it comes to the center of gravity and how the weight is dispersed.
+One key difference between dumbbells and kettlebells (naturally) is their shape.
+That has broader implications for the center of gravity and how the weight is distributed.

-With dumbbells, the weight is evenly distributed on both sides of the weight and a kettlebell’s weight sits below the handle.
-So when you’re doing something like a lateral raise, you have to work harder to stabilize a kettlebell because you’re working harder against gravity due to its shape, whereas it’s not quite as much of a challenge with dumbbells.
+With dumbbells, the weight is evenly distributed on both sides of the handle, while a kettlebell’s weight sits below the handle.
+So, when you’re doing something like a lateral raise, you have to work harder to stabilize a kettlebell because you’re working against gravity, whereas it’s not quite as much of a challenge with dumbbells.

-One of the other big differences is the handle.
-A dumbbell handle is only wide enough to fit one hand, whereas a kettlebell handle can fit two (depending on your hand size).
-The kettlebell handle is better suited for things like swings, though you can do it with a dumbbell––it might be a little more challenging is all.
+Another key difference is the handle itself.
+A dumbbell handle is only wide enough to fit one hand, whereas a kettlebell handle can oftentimes accommodate two (depending on your hand size).
+The kettlebell handle is better suited for things like swings, though you can do this exercise with a dumbbell, too—it might be a little more challenging, is all.

-Weight increments also vary between the two, and to explain why we need another quick history lesson.
-When kettlebells were first created in Russia they were weighed using a unit of measurement called a “pood,” which is 16 kilograms (or 35 pounds).
+Weight increments can also vary between the two.
+To explain why, we need another quick history lesson.
+When kettlebells were first created in Russia, they were weighed using a unit of measurement called a “pood,” which is 16 kilograms (roughly 35 pounds).

 It’s a little easier to progress with dumbbells because you can go from curling a 35-pound dumbbell to a 40-pound one quicker than you could working with a 53-pound kettlebell to a 62-pound one.

-We’re still in the “It Depends” camp when it comes to dumbbells vs. kettlebells.
-We polled the fitness team here at Garage Gym Reviews to see what they thought and the team was fairly split.
+We’re still in the “it depends” camp when it comes to dumbbells vs. kettlebells.
+We polled the fitness team at Garage Gym Reviews to gauge their views, and they were fairly evenly split.

-At the end of the day, there’s a ton you can do with both and it’s going to depend on what you feel comfortable with.
-For example, our staff writer Amanda Capritto is team kettlebell except when it comes to snatches (because wrist bruises are a thing), whereas I’m team dumbbell until it comes time to do shoulder presses (I like the range of motion a little better).
+At the end of the day, there’s a ton you can do with both, and it’s going to ultimately depend on what you feel comfortable with.
+For example, our Senior Staff Writer, Amanda Capritto, CPT, CES, CNC, CF-L1, CSNC, is team kettlebell except when it comes to snatches (because wrist bruises are a thing).

-• People looking to strengthen stabilizer muscles used in powerlifting
+• People looking to strengthen the stabilizer muscles used in powerlifting

 • Anyone who needs to work on isolation exercises